bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

 Additionally, you can:
 - Test if the signals have been called (if you use e.g. Rx)
-- Test the view state (if the loader was hidden after successful API call, etc.)
+- Test the view state (if the loader was hidden after a successful API call, etc.)

 The more you think about the feature, the more ideas will come to your mind.